 After the first two Trials, the average score among the solution reviews proved as a good indicator to start with the pre-selection.
 One result of the meta-review of the Trial owner and host, which was introduced after Trial Poland and tested in Trial France, was that the different viewpoint compared to the practitioners also causes different scores.
 It became therefore even more necessary to consider the specific review comments.
 Especially for solutions, which had a good score but were not pre-selected, and solutions, which had a lower score but were pre-selected, good arguments were requested to justify the decision.
 The average score thereby also became a supportive instrument for the decision quality.
 For Trial Netherlands, the average score was 20.89 out of 30 points.
 Three solutions above the average were rejected, due to their own special scenario requirements and to deviating gaps, which are not addressed in the Trial.
+One solution required a live application in a field based operation, which is not supported by the table top setting of the Trial.
+Another was generally proposing an innovative solution, yet this was not a gap for the practitioners in the Netherlands.
+The third did generally not address the Trial gaps directly and would have been only able to provide additional information, which was decided to be of less value.
 On the contrary, one solution was pre-selected with a score below the average, due to its unique features in addressing the Trial gaps.